Key Considerations When Planning Conservatory Extensions

 Often, a conservatory is considered when seeking that much needed extra space, but in actual fact there are a variety of garden extension styles that can improve a property.

 The three most popular are conservatories, garden rooms and orangeries, each of which have slightly different features.
 Conservatories are a glass framed building, always featuring a fully glazed roof, and usually built directly onto an exterior wall without integration into the building.

 More popular these days are conservatories with solid roofing (How Much to Put a Tiled Roof on a Conservatory?)

 However, other types of garden extension, such as Garden Rooms and Orangeries, offer a more functional room that can be used all year round which integrates seamlessly to the existing architecture.
-Both provide glazing for light and views to the garden, but have less glazed roofs; Garden Rooms will have a tiled roof often featuring a glazed vertical gable and often skylight windows, where an Orangery will have a flat roof lined with Lead or a modern equivalent with a striking roof lantern providing plenty of natural light, and creating a stunning architectural feature.
+Both provide glazing for light and views to the garden, but have less glazed roofs.

-Regardless of the type of extension, the essential purpose is to add an extra room to the property, often linking the garden to the home.
+Regardless of the type of conservatory extensions in mind, the essential purpose is to add an extra room to the property, often linking the garden to the home.
 If design correctly, well-proportioned and complementary to the existing house, then not only can it increase the value of a property, but also increase property value and help for future resale

 However, there are a number of things to take into account when choosing a garden extension.

 Energy efficiency is a key consideration.
 One common misconception is that the large amount of exposed glass that comes with these types of extensions will significantly increase heating bills.
 But with modern intelligent glass installations, this doesn’t have to be an issue.
 There are also different varieties of glass for different situations.